mypaint/mypaint/windows/README.md

 * Updates your MSYS2's MSYS/MINGW32/MINGW64 environments with everything
   needed for the build.
+* Force-updates MyPaint's submodules to be at the expected version.
 * Exports MyPaint from git using `../release.sh`, running all the tests as it does so.
   This means that your pending changes must be committed first.